nicepkg/aide/website/en/guide/configuration/api-concurrency.md

 # aide.apiConcurrency

-This configuration allows you to customize the AI request concurrency, which is `1` by default.
+This configuration allows you to customize the ==AI request concurrency==, which is `1` by default.
 It is recommended not to change it when using local models.

 - **Default Value:**